earaujoassis/loyalty-club/README.md

   ```

 Make sure to create a proper user with password for the PostgreSQL installation under Debian-based systems.
+Then you should be able to create a .env file (see .sample.env for instructions).

   ```sh
   $ bundle install